multisynq/multiblaster-tutorial/README.md

 * etc.

-We're not going to go into much detail here because all of these are independent of Croquet, it's more about playability and web UX.
+We're not going to go into much detail here because all of these are independent of Multisynq, it's more about playability and web UX.

 One cute thing is the "wrapped rendering".
 If an object is very close to the edge of the screen, its other "half" should be visible on the other side to maintain